-Progress:

-A design for the stormwater retrofit of the site has been completed.
-Funding which is in place from the CWC and ACOE (through WRDA) will be used to implement this stormwater retrofit in two phases.
-In phase one the pond will be expanded and material used to terrace the existing parking area, stormwater conveyance improvements will be installed in order to route 27 acres of drainage area into the pond.
-In phase two the maintenance facility will be equipped with gutters and an underground sand filter will be installed to treat runoff from this area.
-Phase one was performed in 2010 and 2011 and phase two will be constructed in 2012.
+Progress: A design for the stormwater retrofit of the site has been completed.
+Funding, which is in place from the CWC and ACOE (through WRDA), were used to implement this stormwater retrofit in two phases.
+In phase one, the pond was converted to a storm water facility and expanded, and material was used to terrace the existing parking area, stormwater conveyance improvements were installed in order to route 27 acres of drainage area into the pond.
+In phase two, the maintenance facility will be equipped with gutters and an underground sand filter will be installed to treat runoff from this hotspot area.
+Phase one was completed in 2010 and 2011.
+Design and permitting for phase two are complete; the project will be constructed as funding is attained.

-D. Hunter Foundation: (Village of Tannersville) The GCSWCD is working with the Hunter Foundation on a stormwater retrofit project that will be completed in conjunction with the Foundation's rehabilitation of a block of buildings in the Village of Tannersville.
+B. Hunter Foundation: (Village of Tannersville) The GCSWCD is working with the Hunter Foundation on a stormwater retrofit project that will be completed in conjunction with the Foundation's rehabilitation of a block of buildings in the Village of Tannersville.
 The Project will use innovative methods to meet water quality treatment standards for runoff from roofs and parking.
-The site presents space challenges and will be an excellent demonstration project for integrating stormwater management in an area with limited space.
+The site presents space challenges and has served as a demonstration project for integrating stormwater management in an area with limited space.
 In addition, the project will include the design and construction of a "Creek walk" along a small tributary stream that will link with main street commercial businesses.